-The NVA now comprises perhaps over half of the total enemy forces in the Republic of Vietnam, with their percentage growing smaller as one travels toward the Mekong Delta.
+The NVA now comprise perhaps over half of the total enemy forces in South Vietnam, with their percentage growing smaller as one travels toward the Mekong Delta.
 They depend upon infiltrated units for reinforcements and resupply, and few are paid anything more than a bag of salt for their efforts.
-Each unit has a political officer who tries to maintain morale with a steady flow of North Vietnamese ideology.
+Each units has a political officer who tries to maintain morale with a steady flow of North Vietnamese ideology.